BDC Hamburger Icon

 Not diversifying lead sources

-This is a common misstep among inexperienced marketers and salespeople who tend to focus on a single lead generation source.
-Utilizing a sole lead channel results in an inability to compare lead generation sources.
+A common misstep is to focus on a single lead generation source.
+Using a sole lead channel results in an inability to compare lead generation sources.
 For example, if you limit your lead generation efforts to LinkedIn but Google is actually better for your marketing efforts, you’re missing out on potential conversions.

 Instead, use multiple sources for your marketing strategies to identify your best lead source.
 When you’re starting out, be sure to use social networks, websites and third-party databases simultaneously to generate leads.